-Students can only be exempted from (or granted credit for) a maximum of 36 US (180 UK) credits for credit transfer (4.3.1, Appendix I - Regulatory Framework), APCL (4.3.2, Appendix I - Regulatory Framework) and APEL (4.3.3, Appendix I - Regulatory Framework) claims, comprising no more than 24 US (120 UK) credits, exceptionally as may be the case in the specific programs 125credits, e.g. Psychology, at Level 4 and 12 US (120 UK) credits at Level 5.
+Students can only be exempted from (or granted credit for) a maximum of 36 US (180 UK) credits for credit transfer (see "APCL" and "APEL" sections) comprising no more than 24 US (120 UK) credits, exceptionally as may be the case in the specific programs 125credits, e.g. Psychology, at Level 4 and 12 US (120 UK) credits at Level 5.
 Students cannot be exempted from (or granted credit for) courses at level 6.
 Grades are not assigned to credits awarded under the procedures described in this section.
 Where a student holds an award of 80 US (240 UK) credits (such as DipHE, or a Foundation Degree or a Higher National Diploma), they may gain entry to the program at the start of Level 6 provided they have fulfilled the particular requirements of the specific validated program at the College.
 This is a matter for the Admissions and Advising teams, rather than an APCL or APEL matter.
+However, the final approval of the appropriate Academic Department is required.